TheHydra688/TheHydra688/README.md

-- 👋 Hi, I’m @TheHydra688
+- 👋 Hi, I’m @TheHydra688 (Tom)
-- 👀 I’m interested in ...Learning to code!
-I'm in my early 40s so starting a little bit late but hoping to pick things up!
-I'm starting with Python and hoping to learn other languages onces I'm au fait with Python!
+- 👀 I’m interested in ...AI, particularly generative AI.
+I have an interest in LLMs, GANs and CV.
+I also have an interest in cloud architecture and leveraging cloud operations for AI.
-- 🌱 I’m currently learning ...Python
+- 🌱 I’m currently learning ...Python, C++, AWS, Azure, CUDA programming.
-- 💞️ I’m looking to collaborate on ...I'm a little unsure about collaboration as yet.
-I need to learn the ropes before diving fully in.
 - 📫 How to reach me ...I can be reached at tomsimpson25@gmail.com

 <!---